The Eco–Wear: Sustainable Fashion

-Fashion as we know it seems such a simple concept.
-We see something online or on the runway, we go to a store take our pick and bring home what looks best on us.
-Many of you would not agree to this at all, shopping involves so much more than just going and getting the stuff, you need to be considerate about the designs, the fabrics, the fittings, and of course value for money.
+The concept of Eco–Wear Fashion as we know it seems very simple.
+We see something online or on the runway, we go to a store take our pick and bring home what looks right on us.
+Many of you would not agree with this at all.
+Shopping involves so much more than just walking in.
+You need to consider the designs, the fabrics, the fittings, and of course value for money.
 It would be a disaster if the stitching comes undone of your favorite green blouse right within a week and you haven’t even uploaded any post on Instagram in that top!

 Fashion for everyone

 With the coming of age and social media, people are becoming aware of what the whole idea is.
 Also what all is at stake if we keep going on at the pace that we are.
 That there are some serious changes that we need to bring into effect immediately.
 We openly blame the companies for advertising their propaganda so you shop more at cheaper prices.
 But it is us consumers who buy the products.

 We need to be the change we want to see.
 Bringing about little steps of change in the way we shop or the brands we usually buy we can in turn change a lot.
 Just to appease our minds we think what difference would one top make?
 But that is all that makes the difference.
 Shop quality products and brands that use natural fabrics.
 Upcycle, do not be that carefree that you throw away a cloth you bought last week because it was out of fashion.
 Donate your old clothes to charity.
 If everyone would start following even one of the practices it would definitely cause a huge impact.